ucsf-wynton/wynton-website-hpc/docs/software/core-software.md

 <br>
-_Note:_ The installed versions of the above core tools will change regularly as these tools are upgraded on a regular basis via the CentOS package mangager [yum](https://en.wikipedia.org/wiki/Yum_(.rpm)).
+_Note:_ The installed versions of core tools will change regularly as these tools are upgraded on a regular basis via the CentOS package mangager [yum](https://en.wikipedia.org/wiki/Yum_(.rpm)).

 [Software Repositories]: {{ '/software/software-repositories.html' | relative_url }}